korcankaraokcu/PINCE/README.md

 - Implement extra MemoryViewerWindow tabs(independent from other steps)
 - ~~Consider removing the command file layer of IPC system for GDB_Engine.send_command to speed up things~~(independent from other steps)[Update-29/04/2018 : Delaying this until GDB/MI implements a native multiline command feature or improves ```interpreter-exec``` command to cover every single multiline command type(including ```define``` commands)]
 - Implement thread info widget
+- Add ability to change logo and other assets if people contribute more than one asset per usage.
+Also consider creating another repo like "PINCE-assets" for development(independent from other steps)
+- Implement developer mode in settings.
+Developer mode will include features like dissection of GUI elements on events such as mouse-over(independent from other steps)
 - Implement toggling of arrows for easier navigation for dissected regions(independent from other steps)
 - Provide information about absolute addresses in disassemble screen(independent from other steps)
 - Use type hints(py 3.5) and variable annotations(py 3.6) when support drops for older systems(independent from other steps)